top of page

 13. Thunder Knob Trail + Ross Dam Trail

-These two trails are really close to each other near Diablo lake and they're short, so I lumped them together.
+These two trails are really close to each other near Diablo Lake and they're short, so I lumped them together.
 You can do Thunder Knob trail first then Ross lake trail after!
 This is probably one of the more recognized and iconic hikes in the North Cascades National Park.
-You can see the beautiful, but man-made reservoir.
-It's quite the trek from Seattle and the road is closed during the winter, but you can camp nearby like we did.
-Accommodations are very limited in the cascades unfortunately, but there was a cool property on Ross Lake.
-Ross Lake is also very blue, we even had a bear on the trail as we were going down to the lake.
+You can see the beautiful, but man-made, reservoir.
+It's quite the trek from Seattle, and the road is closed during the winter, but you can camp nearby like we did.
+Accommodations are very limited in the Cascades, unfortunately, but there was a cool property on Ross Lake.
+Ross Lake is also very blue.
+We even had a bear on the trail as we were going down to the lake.
 There's a nice picnic area to relax and enjoy your lunch here.
-I did carry my SUP, but the current was not ideal, it was actually very difficult to paddle here, so I wouldn't recommend it!
+I did carry my SUP, but the current was not ideal; it was actually very difficult to paddle here, so I wouldn't recommend it!

 14. Mt Storm King

-15. Explorers Fall
+16. Explorers Fall

-I love this hike because i also really love forest road hikes (I am probably the only one who thinks this!) but I just love how wide open they are!
+I love this hike because I also really love forest road hikes (I am probably the only one who thinks this!), but I just love how wide open they are!
 It's a lot easier for hiking with a reactive dog.
 It's a beautiful waterfall, located about 1 hour from Seattle.
 It's relatively low crowds, so you can get those stunning, classic PNW waterfall shots all to yourself!
-Other great waterfall hikes are Wallace Falls, Twin Falls, Snoqualmie falls, etc. but you're going to be dealing with giant crowds!

-16. Mt Rainier Gondola + Sheep Lake Trail
+17. Mt Rainier Gondola + Sheep Lake Trail

 I love this hike because it's easy and close to Mt Rainier National Park.
 It's dog-friendly (dogs are allowed off-leash here though so be mindful if you have a reactive dog!).
 The lake is gorgeous and the perfect way to cool down after visiting the Mt Rainier Gondola at Crystal Mountain!
 I put these together because these are really the only things you can do in Mt Rainier National Park with your dog, and they're both gorgeous!
-We camped at Cougar Rock campground which is also dog-friendly.
+We camped at Cougar Rock campground, which is also dog-friendly.

 Hi!
 I'm Jackie and my dog is Sora.
 I work remote as an engineer, but I love to spend my free time in nature and by traveling to new places.
 I take my camera wherever I go, and sometimes my drone.